-Projected grants and contributions not covered by the wholesale water network plus price control.
-This represents the wholesale water network plus element of the total 'other' non-price control grants and contributions received for the wholesale water service contained in App28 line 12.
+Line 267 Water network plus operating expenditure grants and contributions (non-price control) Projected operating expenditure grants and contributions not covered by the wholesale water network plus price control.
+The sum of lines 27and 28 represents the wholesale water network plus element of the total 'other' non-price control grants and contributions received for the wholesale water service contained in App28 line 12.

 All non-price control contributions are expected for services provided by the water network plus control.
 No grants have been forecast to be received.